centiservice/matssocket/matssocket-client-javascript/README.md

 ## Layout

-There are three sub modules: `client`, `tests_esm`, and `tests_umd`.

-The `client` module contains the actual MatsSocket client code in the 'lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates EMD and UMD bundles, both full and minified.
-The `tests_esm` module contains the unit and integration tests in the 'src' directory.
-The `tests_umd` module bundles up the tests from the 'tests_esm' module as an UMD module, and then runs the resulting UMD bundle.
-This is to ensure that the bundled UMD-bundled client works as expected.
+There are two sub modules: `client` and `tests`.
+The `client` module contains the actual MatsSocket client code in the ' lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates EMD and UMD bundles, both full and minified.
+The `tests` module contains the unit and integration tests in the 'src' directory.
+The tests are run "raw", only depending on the actual JS files, but also bundled up in EMD and UMD bundles and run.
+This is to ensure that the bundled UMD client works as expected.